kp-pham/landing-page/README.md

 </div>
 ```

 The use of separate containers for the header of the section and the illustrations and accompanying subtext allows for the use of flex to arrange the  flex items in the flex container for the illustrations and accompanying subtext without affecting the formatting for the header of the section.
 Each illustration and caption is encapsulated within a container which is a flex item of the flex container and are arranged to have an equal amount of space between one another.
-On the other hand, the text for the header of the section can be centered through text alignment instead of flexbox.
+On the other hand, the text for the header of the section can be centered horizontally through text alignment.

 ```
 .information-center {